-We headed towards south.
-Landscape changes completely.
-The Pannonian plane gives way to the hills of Sumadija.
-In two days we visited the Royal Mausoleum in Topola and two most significant medieval monasteries in this part of the country: Zica and Studenica that is under the protection of UNESCO.
+We headed towards the south.
+The landscape changes completely.
+The Pannonian plain gives way to the hills of Sumadija.
+In two days we visited the Royal Mausoleum in Topola and the two most significant medieval monasteries in this part of the country: Zica and Studenica that is under the protection of UNESCO.
 We were accommodated in Vrnjacka Banja, the most famous Serbian spa.
-The guests used the opportunity to enjoy the benefits of its thermo mineral water.
+The guests used the opportunity to enjoy the benefits of its thermal mineral water.
 However, they had one objection: they could not eat everything that the hosts served to us in the restaurants!
 In one family restaurant, granny was in charge of baking bread the old-fashioned way.
-The guests asked to take some bread with them regardless of its price.
-Our hosts did not let us pay, but instead packed it so that we had it while travelling.
+The guests asked to take some bread with them regardless of their price.
+Our hosts did not let us pay, but instead packed it so that we had it while traveling.
 It was like a cake!

 The first destination was the town of Višegrad and one of the most significant monuments in Bosnia-Herzegovina – the bridge of Sokollu Mehmed Pasha from the 16th century – an exceptional example of the Ottoman architecture and one of three monuments under UNESCO protection in this country.
 The bridge had been an inspiration to one of the most significant Yugoslav writers Ivo Andric, who won the Nobel prize for the novel “The Bridge on the Drina”.
 After crossing the bridge, we made a coffee break next to the river with a view of the bridge.
 We also visited “Andrićgrad” (The Town of Andric), a monument to multiculturalism in Bosnia-Herzegovina, the creation of one of the most significant film directors from this region, Emir Kusturica.

 The road took us next to Sarajevo – the capital of Bosnia-Herzegovina.
-We were accommodated in a hotel in the very town centre.
-The city centre looks as if it just came from “One Thousand and One Nights” – the Orient in the middle of Europe.
+We were accommodated in a hotel in the very town center.
+The city center looks as if it just came from “One Thousand and One Nights” – the Orient in the middle of Europe.
 We got to know the city, its history and top sights and, of course, we tried “Sarajevo kebabs”, one of the local specialties.
-The traces of the latest conflicts are still visible in Sarajevo; therefore, the war from 1990’s was an inevitable subject.
+The traces of the latest conflicts are still visible in Sarajevo; therefore, the war from the 1990s was an inevitable subject.
 The Balkan Tour enabled our guests to perceive the conflict from different perspectives listening to the people who were on opposite sides during the war.
-There was a free time to wander through the streets of Sarajevo and to go shopping.
+There was free time to wander through the streets of Sarajevo and to go shopping.

-From Sarajevo we headed towards south.
-The landscapes of the Neretva valley are so beautiful that our guests asked us to make regular stops in order to take photos.
-At the entrance to Mostar we were caught by a terrible shower.
+From Sarajevo, we headed towards the south.
+The landscapes of the Neretva valley are so beautiful that our guests asked us to make regular stops to take photos.
+At the entrance to Mostar, we were caught by a terrible shower.
 It rained so heavily that the entire traffic was blocked for ten minutes.
 And just as we thought that we would not be able to visit the town, the rain stopped and Mostar appeared in all of its beauty.
 Although the streets were slippery from the rain, we enjoyed walking in the old part of the town, especially visiting the Old Bridge, another monument under the protection of UNESCO.
 After a short break for souvenir shopping, we continued our journey.
 We arrived in sunbathed Trebinje.
-After a short walk in the town centre, we sat in the shade of one hundred-year old plane trees to have a cup of coffee before we depart to Dubrovnik.
+After a short walk in the town center, we sat in the shade of one-hundred-year-old plane trees to have a cup of coffee before we depart to Dubrovnik.
 Another border crossing; another currency to master.

 MONTENEGRO – Wild beauty

 We were still on the Adriatic, only we went further to the south – to Montenegro.
-We made a first stop as soon as we crossed the border in Herceg Novi.
+We made the first stop as soon as we crossed the border in Herceg Novi.
 It is situated at a remarkable place, at the entrance to the Gulf of Kotor.
 The purpose of the town was actually to protect it.
-After a short sightseeing of the 14th century fortress, we continued our ride along the gulf.
-The road is passing next to the sea through a line of small, picturesque, costal settlements.
-Of course, we made several photo-stops, because a beauty like this cannot be unrecorded.
-We arrived in Kotor, formerly the centre of the trade in this part of the Balkans and a great rival of Dubrovnik.
+After a short sightseeing of the 14th-century fortress, we continued our ride along the gulf.
+The road is passing next to the sea through a line of small, picturesque, coastal settlements.
+Of course, we made several photo-stops, because beauty like this cannot be unrecorded.
+We arrived in Kotor, formerly the center of the trade in this part of the Balkans and a great rival of Dubrovnik.
 Nowadays, both rivals are under the protection of UNESCO.
-Kotor’s defense walls, that are 4.5 km (2.8 mi) long, as well as its Upper and Lower Town with mighty Lovcen Mt at the back make a strong impression on everyone.
+Kotor’s defense walls, that are 4.5 km (2.8 mi) long, as well as the city’s Upper and Lower Town with mighty Lovcen Mt at the back, make a strong impression on everyone.
 At the request of the guests, we went to the local green market to supply ourselves with fresh fruit.

 Albania was our next destination.
-It is probably the least known European country considering its almost complete isolation until the beginning of the 1990’s.
+It is probably the least known European country considering its almost complete isolation until the beginning of the 1990s.
 One more border to cross and a new currency to handle.
-The first stop was the town of Shkodra, the centre of northern Albania.
+The first stop was the town of Shkodra, the center of northern Albania.
 We visited the exceptional sight from the Middle Ages – Rozafa Fortress.
 We refreshed over lunch on the bank of the Drim River and that continued towards Tirana.
 It is difficult to find a place with so many Mercedes cars!
-The Albanian capital is also its biggest city and the centre of the country in every aspect.
+The Albanian capital is also its biggest city and the center of the country in every aspect.
 It is more than a picturesque city considering the colorfulness of the façades.
-After interesting sightseeing and learning of its history, at the first place of the communist heritage still visible at every corner, we had dinner and overnight stay in a very nice hotel in the town centre.
-From Tirana we changed direction.
+After interesting sightseeing and learning of its history, in the first place of the communist heritage still visible at every corner, we had dinner and overnight stay in a very nice hotel in the town center.
+From Tirana, we changed direction.
 We went eastwards to Macedonia.
 The landscape is still mountainous and breathtaking.
-After numerous photo-stops we reached the border and now already familiar procedure: customs – police, police – customs.
+After numerous photo-stops, we reached the border and now already familiar procedure: customs – police, police – customs.
 We entered FYROM.

 After more than two weeks, three capitals, six UNESCO heritage sites, the plain, tall mountains, the blue Adriatic, approximately 1,800 km (1,125 mi) and countless calories, it was time to say “Goodbye”.
 Our guests promised us that they would not forget this journey through the Balkans.